 If you're looking to replace your default head unit, it's going to be complicated.
 Cars from the Ford Fiesta (above) to the Honda Accord integrate cutout-free stereos into ever-more seamless dashboards.
 And many companies have started to separate the screen portion of the car stereo from its physical controls, as seen in the Mazda Mazda3 or the Audi A4.
 Today's new-car buyers don't have the easy ability to upgrade their stereos like they once did.

 How It Works Today

 Take away the intricately designed dashboard coverings and many stereos can still be easily removed.
 Ted Cardenas, marketing director for Pioneer's car electronics group, says connecting an aftermarket stereo — or navigation system, for that matter — to all the associated systems in today's cars is another challenge.

+Don't expect automakers to return to box cutouts anytime soon.
+Ford's chief interior designer, Gary Braddock, calls the center controls prime real estate and not an area most designers want to revert to a boxed cutout.
 "Around 2001, 2002, we really tried to get away from the look," Braddock says.
 Now "you can create contour; you can create buttons that are a little bigger," Braddock adds.
 "Every bit of functionality in the car wants to be there."